Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #11 Khao Pad - Thai Fried Rice

 A simple but satisfying dish, Thai fried rice is a wonderful medley of jasmine rice, egg, and usually some form of protein like chicken or shrimp.
 It's a dish that can easily stand on its own or be a great accompaniment to other dishes.
-I really enjoy variants of this dish which include pineapple and meat floss.
+We really enjoy variants of this dish which include pineapple and meat floss.

 #12 Pad See Ew - Stir-fried noodles